OPENDAP/log-analysis/README.md

 How many elements in the array of records?
     jq 'length' info.json

-Find all of the records where 'hyrax-type' is not equal to "error", ...
+Find all the records where 'hyrax-type' is not equal to "error", ...
     jq '[ .[] | select((.["hyrax-type"] | IN("error", "info", "request", "start-up")) | not)]' output.txt > outliers.json

-Print all of the vlaues of the 'hyrax-message' key for each record and write them out as a JSON array of values jq '[ .[].["hyrax-message"]]' errors.json > error-messages.json
+Print all the values of the 'hyrax-message' key for each record and write them out as a JSON array of values jq '[ .[].["hyrax-message"]]' errors.json > error-messages.json

 For example, this set of commands will deconstruct the bes log information read using download_logs.py: